designerzen/Animated-HTML5-Banner-Advert-Boilerplate/README.md

 ```
 src/javascript/							Home for your own scripts
 src/javascript/animation.js				The script that conatins your time line and associated animations
+src/javascript/utils.js				    Some cross-browser classes that are very useful
 src/javascript/manifest.js				FlashTalking manifest template
 src/javascript/flashtrack.js			FlashTalking API code
 src/javascript/vendors/					Home for any libraries you want transcluded in your main.js file